Marketing can be a bit like gambling.

 What predictions came true and which ones started with a bang, but ultimately fizzled out?
 Let’s take a closer look:

-1. Blended Marketing Will Continue to Dominate in 2018
+1. Blended Marketing Will Continue to Dominate

 Just as the incredible rise of ad blockers on the web has filtered out much of the advertising noise, so too are consumer bombarded by omni-channel offers that don’t really meet their needs, or happen at inopportune times.